Hardback

 – Frances Stewart, Emeritus Professor of Development Economics, University of Oxford, UK

 ‘Despite the rapid growth of the internet, digital divides remain a potent and intractable issue, reflecting how social inequalities are reproduced in cyberspace.
-This volume, by one of the world’s leading authorities on digital divides, calls attention to the problem in the context of the global South.
-Rather than simplistic neoclassical prescriptions, which hold the market will magically cause the divide to disappear, James and foregrounds social relations such as poverty, gender and patriarchy.
-The result is a volume that insightfully guides readers through a thicket of topics, such as internet poverty, divide reversals, and the multifaceted nature of digital literacy.’
+This volume, by one of the world’s leading authorities on digital divides, calls attention to the problem in the context of the Global South.
+Rather than simplistic neoclassical prescriptions, which hold the market will magically cause the divide to disappear, James and foregrounds social relations such as poverty, gender, and patriarchy.
+The result is a volume that insightfully guides readers through a thicket of topics, such as Internet poverty, divide reversals, and the multifaceted nature of digital literacy.’

 – Barney Warf, University of Kansas, USA

-– Haider Khan, University of Denver, USA
+– Haider Khan, Distinguished University Professor, University of Denver, USA

 – Frances Stewart, Emeritus Professor of Development Economics, University of Oxford, UK

 ‘Despite the rapid growth of the internet, digital divides remain a potent and intractable issue, reflecting how social inequalities are reproduced in cyberspace.
-This volume, by one of the world’s leading authorities on digital divides, calls attention to the problem in the context of the global South.
-Rather than simplistic neoclassical prescriptions, which hold the market will magically cause the divide to disappear, James and foregrounds social relations such as poverty, gender and patriarchy.
-The result is a volume that insightfully guides readers through a thicket of topics, such as internet poverty, divide reversals, and the multifaceted nature of digital literacy.’
+This volume, by one of the world’s leading authorities on digital divides, calls attention to the problem in the context of the Global South.
+Rather than simplistic neoclassical prescriptions, which hold the market will magically cause the divide to disappear, James and foregrounds social relations such as poverty, gender, and patriarchy.
+The result is a volume that insightfully guides readers through a thicket of topics, such as Internet poverty, divide reversals, and the multifaceted nature of digital literacy.’

 – Barney Warf, University of Kansas, USA

-– Haider Khan, University of Denver, USA
+– Haider Khan, Distinguished University Professor, University of Denver, USA